abroroo/til/Recoil/Difference between Redux and Recoil.md

 [Redux](https://redux.js.org/introduction/core-concepts) and [Recoil](https://recoiljs.org/docs/introduction/core-concepts) are two common tools for managing state in UI frameworks.
 Although they do similar jobs, they work differently.

-Redux has a central store where all application state lives.
+Redux has a central store where all application state lives(single source of truth for application state).
 In contrast, Recoil doesn't have a central store.
 Instead, it manages state in a more decentralized manner using atoms and selectors.

 ### __In Recoil:__